 This is not self-serving.
 This is about scientific innovation, leadership during crisis, corporate responsibility, and saving lives.
 The industry should continue to demonstrate its thought leadership during this time through scientific publications and serving as an expert voice.
 As consumers increasingly search for information about the virus, vaccines, and treatment, Pharma needs to ensure the public has access to credible, scientifically-grounded content across media channels.
 Given the sequelae from this pandemic, there is also a tremendous need to address mental health and wellbeing.
 With the significant investment and access to mental health solutions and services, Pharma can also answer this call.

 As advertising and communication experts, now is the time to step up and be even truer and more innovative pharmaceutical marketing agency partners.
 While our pharma, medical and healthcare clients are redirecting their efforts toward COVID-19, our own industry must be even more proactive and creative.
-Let’s bring pharmaceuticals strategically inventive marketing communication ideas and messaging programs to keep their brands and marketing more relevant during the COVID pandemic.
-Let’s help pharmas more effectively reach their increasingly “remote” customers and patients.
-Let’s drive better search rankings by developing more useful and authoritative content to educate online-engaged healthcare audiences.
-Let’s explore corporate campaigns and grass-roots programs to draw medical and pharmaceutical enterprises closer to their patient communities and genuinely bolster reputations.
-As experts in social media, let’s help Pharma be consistently compliant and proactively trustworthy participants in conversations concerning diseases & conditions.
-Let’s elevate the pharma industry’s core values currently on display through successfully inventive creativity and discerning innovation.
-As partners, let’s work tirelessly to create and focus insightful spotlights on the heroic efforts of our client-partners — healthcare and medical innovators dedicated to making “life-changing” differences within today’s life-changing public health crisis.
+Let's bring pharmaceuticals strategically inventive marketing communication ideas and messaging programs to keep their brands and marketing more relevant during the COVID pandemic.
+Let's help pharmas more effectively reach their increasingly "remote" customers and patients.
+Let's drive better search rankings by developing more useful and authoritative content to educate online-engaged healthcare audiences by way of dedicated pharmaceutical SEO.
+Let's explore corporate campaigns and grass-roots programs to draw medical and pharmaceutical enterprises closer to their patient communities and genuinely bolster reputations.
+As experts in social media, let's help Pharma be consistently compliant and proactively trustworthy participants in conversations concerning diseases & conditions.
+Let's elevate the pharma industry's core values currently on display through successfully inventive creativity and discerning innovation.
+As partners, let's work tirelessly to create and focus insightful spotlights on the heroic efforts of our client-partners -- healthcare and medical innovators dedicated to making "life-changing" differences within today's life-changing public health crisis.